 Reporting option

 You can choose to switch off the option for Volunteers to report.
-Please note: if you switch reporting OFF the mission template will still require you to include a report template (even though it won't be used).
+Please note: if you switch reporting OFF, the mission template will still require you to include a report template (even though it won't be used).

-Location - If you turn on this feature you will be able to specify an address for the mission, the volunteers are able to see how far this is from them and they can filter their available missions based on this attribute.
-Note that this will automatically draw the location from the one stored on the client's profile but you will be given the option to override this to anything you want when actually creating a mission.
+Location - If you turn on this feature, you will be able to specify an address for the mission, the volunteers will be able to see how far this is from them, and they can filter their available missions based on this attribute.

 Upload receipts - If you turn on this feature, volunteers will have the option to submit an expense request when submitting a mission report.
 They will be able to add an amount, add a comment and upload a picture.
 If you do not pay expenses, ensure this feature is turned off.